 - While sick

-- During times of heavy work loads and high levels of stress
+- During times of heavy workloads and high levels of stress

 A cleanse can be performed in any amount of time that is appropriate for your current schedule, level of strength, level of health, age, and environment.
 Generally, most individuals perform an at-home kitchari cleanse for 3, 5, or 7 days, along with the proper amount of pre-cleansing and post-cleansing days that fall directly before and after the cleanse.

 Before beginning the cleanse, it is best to allow 3 to 7 days for the pre-cleanse period.
-This time is used to prepare the system by gently beginning to lubricated the body, strengthen the digestive fire, and encourage healthy elimination in order to ensure a smooth transition into the cleanse.
+This time is used to prepare the system by gently beginning to lubricate the body, strengthen the digestive fire, and encourage healthy elimination in order to ensure a smooth transition into the cleanse.

 Performing a cleanse of any kind creates sensitivity in your nervous system, brings up stored emotions, and opens your energy field.
-This means that it will be very important to avoid excessive electronics, social activities, stimulating situations, arguments, yelling, being in crowds, and the like, in order to ensure unwanted energy does not fill-up your system during this fragile time.
+This means that it will be very important to avoid excessive electronics, social activities, stimulating situations, arguments, yelling, being in crowds, and the like, in order to ensure unwanted energy does not fill up your system during this fragile time.

 Ayurvedic Necessities For Your Cleanse